 PEPFAR data can be analyzed through a variety of additional data sources.
 Specific centrally funded initiatives, including DREAMS (Determined, Resilient, Empowered AIDS-free, Mentored, and Safe), DREAMS Partnership and Voluntary Medical Male Circumcision (VMMC) have additional data collected, which can be downloaded and reviewed.
 Site Improvement Through Monitoring System (SIMS) data aims to increase the impact of PEPFAR programs on the HIV epidemic through standardized monitoring of the quality of PEPFAR support at the site level.
-This data is presently available for 2014.
-This will be updated as new data becomes available.
 In addition, Supply Chain Management System (SCMS) data provides information on health commodities, prices, and delivery destinations.
 Please see the below links for additional detail about each of these data sets.

 PEPFAR central funds constitute monies allocated to operating units beyond those tied to annual operating budgets and to agencies to support administrative responsibilities.